The Salty Zebra

 3 dishes

-Pair with: Caymus Walking Fool ($19/gl) — Rich red fruit + chocolate is a classic match.
+Pair with: Caymus Walking Fool ($19/gl) — Rich red fruit + chocolate ganache is a classic match.
 Also: En Cavale Pet Nat ($62)

-Pair with: Selbach-Oster Riesling ($72) — Off-dry Riesling mirrors the tart-sweet balance.
+Pair with: Selbach-Oster Riesling ($72) — Off-dry Riesling mirrors the sweet-tart balance.
 Also: Jeio Prosecco ($12/gl)

 V = Vegetarian • VG = Vegan • GF = Gluten Free • Gluten-Free Pasta Available +$3